tel: +48 22 499 98 98

 neodymium magnets

-We offer red color magnets Nd2Fe14B - our offer.
-All "magnets" on our website are in stock for immediate purchase (see the list).
-See the magnet price list for more details see the magnet price list
+We provide red color magnets Nd2Fe14B - our store's offer.
+All "neodymium magnets" on our website are in stock for immediate purchase (see the list).
+Check out the magnet price list for more details check the magnet price list

 Where to buy strong neodymium magnet?
-Magnet holders in airtight, solid steel enclosure are perfect for use in challenging weather conditions, including during snow and rain see more...
+Magnet holders in airtight, solid steel enclosure are excellent for use in variable and difficult weather, including snow and rain more...

 magnetic holders